Mrtnimn/Mrtnimn/README.md

 ## . 🔭 Learning data science and analytics.
 ## . 🌱 Working on projects solving real use cases to provide actionable insights that provide decision making fueled by a data-driven approach
 ## . 🛜 Looking to collaborate on data science projects and initiatives that tackle real world problems pragmatically, and at scale
-## . 🤩 Interested in exploring ML and AI trends, Data-oriented career opportunities
+## . 🤩 Interested in exploring ML and AI trends, and Data-oriented career opportunities
 <!--
 **Mrtnimn/Mrtnimn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.